 Information and guidance for councils

-A key feature of Local Water Done Well is providing flexibility for councils to determine how their water services will be delivered in the future.
+A key feature of Local Water Done Well is providing flexibility for councils to determine how their water services will be delivered.

-This page provides information, templates and guidance for councils, to support their planning and consideration of future water services delivery arrangements under Local Water Done Well.
+This page provides information, templates and guidance for councils, to support their planning and implementation of water services delivery arrangements under Local Water Done Well.

 On this page: